AEON-mod/AEON-mod/README.md

 ## 🌐 My Website

 - 🎬 [suggestmesite.me](https://suggestmesite.me/) 👉 a clean, ad-free directory of entertainment sites.
 No tracking, no affiliate spam, just a curated list organized by category.
-It includes
--

 **What's in it:**
-- 340+ sites across anime, Hollywood, K-drama, donghua, Bollywood, live sports
+- 450+ sites across anime/donghua, Hollywood, Bollywood, K-drama, live sports, AI
 - Ranked by traffic and community trust
-- Multiple domain variants (for when one's blocked)
-- Clean retro UI, works on mobile
+- Clean retro UI, works on mobile, tab or any device
-- Site status voting (mark dead sites)
+- Site status voting & feedbacks
+- No ads, no tracking, no affiliate links

 ---